 You must file this form by June 30 each year with the Department of the Treasury at the address shown on the form.
 Form TD F 90-22.1 is not a tax return, so do not attach it to your Form 1040.

-2. Withholding Tax
+2. WithholdingTax

-- This chapter discusses: - Withholding income tax from the pay of U.S. citizens - Withholding income tax from the pay of nonresident aliens - Social security and Medicare taxes
+- Withholding income tax from the pay of U.S. citizens - Withholding income tax from the pay of nonresident aliens - · Social security and Medicare taxes

 505 Tax Withholding and Estimated Tax